Pablo Piatti: Espanyol

-Piatti was loaned to RCD Espanyol for one year on 16 July 2016, with a buyout clause.
+Piatti was loaned to Espanyol for one year on 16 July 2016, with a buyout clause.
 The following 24 May, after scoring a career-best ten goals to help his team to the eighth position, he signed a permanent three-year deal with the club.

 In February 2019, during a home match against Rayo Vallecano, Piatti suffered an injury to both his right knee's anterior cruciate and internal lateral ligaments, going on to be sidelined for several months.

 Toronto FC

 In February 2020, Piatti moved to Toronto FC in Major League Soccer as a Designated Player, signing a one-year deal.
 Later that month, however, he was ruled out of the opening of the campaign after picking up a hamstring strain in training.
 He made his debut on 13 July, in a 2–2 draw against D.C.
 United in the group stages of the MLS is Back Tournament.
-He scored his first two goals on 18 August, in a 3–0 home win over Vancouver Whitecaps FC in his side's first match since the return of the regular season.
+He scored his first two goals on 18 August, in a 3–0 home win over the Vancouver Whitecaps in his side's first match since the return of the regular season.

 The team declined their option to extend Piatti's contract on 30 November 2020.

 Elche

-Piatti returned to the Spanish top division on 6 March 2021, joining Elche CF. He scored his only goal on 6 January 2022, in the 2–1 away defeat of Almería in the Spanish Cup.
+Piatti returned to the Spanish top division on 6 March 2021, joining Elche.
+He scored his only goal on 6 January 2022, in the 2–1 away victory against Almería in the Spanish Cup.

 Return to Estudiantes

 On 14 June 2022, the 33-year old Piatti returned to his former club Estudiantes, on a deal until June 2024.
-On 21 December 2024, after claiming the Trofeo de Campeones de la Liga Profesional against Club Atlético Vélez Sarsfield, he retired alongside his teammate Federico Fernández.
+On 21 December 2024, after claiming the Trofeo de Campeones de la Liga Profesional against Vélez Sarsfield, he retired alongside his teammate Federico Fernández.

 International career

 Shortly after making his senior debut for Estudiantes, Piatti was part of the Argentina squad that won the 2007 FIFA U-20 World Cup in Canada.
 The youngest player in the roster, he managed to play six of seven games.

-On 5 June 2011, Piatti made his debut for the senior side, as national team boss Sergio Batista handed him a start in a 2–1 friendly loss with Poland.
+On 5 June 2011, Piatti made his debut for the senior side, as national team boss Sergio Batista handed him a start in a 2–1 friendly loss to Poland.

 Style of play

-A talented, skillful and diminutive player with an eye for goal, Piatti was capable of contributing to his team's offensive play by both scoring and assisting goals; moreover, he could shoot with either foot, despite being naturally left–footed.
-Normally a winger, he was also able to play as a forward, but was even deployed in a deeper, more creative role, behind the main striker.
-He usually played on the left side of the pitch, although he could also play on the right flank.
-A dynamic, explosive and fleet–footed attacker, he was known for his turn of pace, which along with his dribbling technique enabled him to get past opponents and make runs into the penalty area.
-Regarded as a promising player in his youth, his playing style was initially likened to that of compatriot Lionel Messi.
+Skillful and with an eye for goal, Piatti was capable of contributing to his team's attacking play by both scoring and assisting; moreover, he could shoot with either foot despite being naturally left-footed.
+Normally a winger, he was also able to play as a forward but was even deployed in a deeper and more creative role behind the main striker.
+He usually appeared on the left side of the pitch, although he could do so on the right flank.

+A dynamic, explosive and fleet-footed attacker, Piatti was known for his turn of pace, which along with his dribbling technique enabled him to get past opponents and make runs into the penalty area.
+Regarded as a promising player in his youth, his style was initially likened to that of compatriot Lionel Messi.